-Exelixis currently anticipates that it will undertake a directed shares program, pursuant to which it will direct the underwriters to reserve up to 637,000 shares of common stock for certain directors, employees and friends of Exelixis.
+At the request of Exelixis, the underwriters have reserved up to 637,000 shares of common stock for certain directors, employees and friends of Exelixis.
 In addition, at the request of Exelixis and in accordance with contractual rights granted in April 1997 to the holders of Exelixis Series C preferred stock who do not hold shares of any other class of capital stock, the underwriters have reserved for sale, at the initial public offering price, 10% of the shares included in this offering for those individuals.
 There can be no assurance that any of the reserved shares will be so purchased.
 The number of shares available for sale to the general public in the offering will be reduced to the extent these persons purchase any reserved shares.
 Any reserved shares not so purchased will be offered to the general public on the same basis as the other shares offered hereby.

 Prior to this offering, there has been no public market for the common stock.
-The initial public offering price for the common stock will be negotiated among Exelixis and the representatives of the underwriters.
-Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be Exelixis' historical performance, estimates of Exelixis' business potential and earnings prospects, an assessment of Exelixis' management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+The initial public offering price for the common stock was negotiated among Exelixis and the representatives of the underwriters.
+Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were Exelixis' historical performance, estimates of Exelixis' business potential and earnings prospects, an assessment of Exelixis' management and the consideration of the above factors in relation to market valuation of companies in related businesses.

-Exelixis' application for its common stock has been approved for quotation on the Nasdaq National Market under the symbol "EXEL."
+Exelixis' common stock has been approved for quotation on the Nasdaq National Market under the symbol "EXEL".